Jennifer Haines is the chair of the Board of Trustees of Canterbury School and served as co-chair of the Head of School Search Committee.

 - The Board establishes appropriate committees to fulfill its duties to the school.

-- The Board delegates administration of the school to the Headmaster and those responsible for the operation of the school through and effective administrative structure.
+- The Board delegates administration of the school to the Head of School and those responsible for the operation of the school through and effective administrative structure.

 - The Board commits itself to ongoing growth and improvement through an effective self-evaluation system.